GlobedGD/globed2/docs/server-hosting.md

 ### What protocols does Globed use?

 By default, TCP and UDP are used for central server, while game server uses UDP primarily.
-Both servers support TCP, UDP and QUIC and all can be turned on/off through the configuration files.
+By modifying the configuration, it is possible to use any combination of the four protocols for both servers: TCP, UDP, QUIC, WebSockets.
+(WebSockets currently only work on central server)

 # General setup